Clinical-Genomics-Lund/nextflow_wgs/newdocs/running_the_pipeline.md

 Note that if you are running jobs on Hopper in CMD, Lund, then the recommended way to execute jobs is using the `start_nextflow_analysis.pl` script.

 Otherwise you will typically execute this using SLURM.
 A minimal example of a SLURM run script is shown below.

-This can be executed by running `sbatch jobfile.run`.
+Assuming it is named `jobfile.run`, then it can be executed by running `sbatch jobfile.run`.

 ```
 # SBATCH --job-name=job_name